CloudAstro/MicroHack/03-developer-productivity-developer-velocity/challenges/03-Comparison-between-Microsoft-Dev-Box-and-Github-Codespaces.md

 ### Task 2: Github Codespaces setup

 - Login to [Github Codespaces](https://github.com/features/codespaces)
-- Create a React App using the templates
+- Create a blank project
 - Delete the template code and try to have a same outcome like in the previous task
+- Install the Live Server Extension
 - Start the app

-### Task 3: Versioning

-Check Node and Npm version on both tools.

-### Task 4: VS Code Extensions
+### Task 3: VS Code Extensions

 Install one or some extensions for VS Code of your choice

-### Task 5: Source Code Management
+### Task 4: Source Code Management

-- Push your React app created in the Dev Box to a new Github Repository
+- Push your app created in the Dev Box to a new Github Repository
 - Use Github Codespaces feature to automatically create a new Github repository for your project

 ## Challenge Completed if